 3 Unexpected Habits That Will Help You Become Wealthy

-I’ve already told you there really are no secrets.
-But you may be surprised at the kinds of habits and behaviors you need to learn to successfully implement the action steps that will take you from where you are today to wealth tomorrow.
+You may be surprised at the kinds of habits and behaviors you need to learn to successfully implement the action steps that will take you from where you are today, to the wealth you want tomorrow.

-Here are some — although certainly not all — of the most important habits to cultivate if you want to know how to become rich:
+Here are some (although certainly not all!) of the most important habits to cultivate if you want to know how to become rich:

-I’ve already hinted at this, and I think it’s probably the most important thing on the list.
-It’s also one of the hardest.
+This may be the most important habit on the list.
+It’s also one of the hardest to develop and maintain.

 You don’t get to take time off from caring about your finances and doing the work to create your own wealth.